160095/testApp/README.md

-This is our webapp.
+This is our webapp.(Developer : OTS Corporation)
-It requires Tibco JasperSoft Studio appliction to create report.
+It requires Tibco JasperSoft Studio and JasperStarter appliction to create report.
 Thank You!